EB1C Visa

 4. What Documents are Needed to Apply for an EB1C Visa?

 The documents that are submitted with an EB1C petition are extremely important to getting your case approved.
 The specific documents you will need to provide depend on your particular case.
 I highly recommend that you discuss the specifics of your case with a qualified immigration lawyer.
 If you have any questions about which documents to include in your EB1C petition, email me at Michael@AshooriLaw.com.
+With that disclaimer, here is a general list of some of the documents you should include with your EB1C visa petition:

 - Signed statements from authorized representatives of the US company and foreign company explaining the qualifying relationship between the foreign company and the US company.
+These statements should detail the ownership structure and control mechanisms.

 - Tax returns for both the US company and the foreign company.